-- The Group Insurance Board voted to move forward with self-insuring state employees, just hours before Gov. Scott Walker delivered his budget address which incorporated the anticipated savings.
-The decision, which board members approved 10-1, needs approval from the state’s Joint Finance Committee once the contracts are drawn up.
+- The Joint Finance Committee will meet regarding objections to self-insurance on Thursday, June 15.
+The governor’s budget proposal includes anticipated savings, about which elected leaders on both sides of the aisle have expressed doubts.
 About 22,000 of WEA Trust’s 82,000 members are in the state worker health plan.
-AFSCME criticized the plan, saying that with a new administration in Washington promising to upend the nation’s health care system now is the wrong time for Wisconsin to roll the dice on a risky rewrite of its own system.
+AFSCME has criticized the plan, saying that with a new administration in Washington promising to upend the nation’s health care system now is the wrong time for Wisconsin to roll the dice on a risky rewrite of its own system.

 - Property Taxes.
 End the state-portion of the property tax levy – thereby eliminating one source of ongoing property tax increases.
 A sum sufficient appropriation will be established to ensure continued funding for forestry programs equal to the amount that the state-levied property tax would have raised.

 - Income Taxes.
 Cut individual income taxes by reducing the tax imposed on the first $37,450 of taxable income for married-joint filers and the first $28,900 for single filers.

 - Income Taxes.
 Reduce the bottom two tax brackets – the bottom bracket will go from 4% to 3.9%; the next bracket will be reduced from 5.84% to 5.74% and the bracket will be expanded by 25%.